 ISO 100 is usually the camera's base ISO.
 Using ISO 100 will provide the highest quality photos, with the least amount of noise/grain.
 This is a good ISO to use for Landscapes on a bright, sunny day for example.

 ISO 6400 is normally the camera's maximum usable ISO.
 You will see values above 12800 on many current DSLR's.
-You should avoid using these as the image quality will be terrible.
+You should avoid using these as the photos will look terrible.
 Image quality will be degraded, colors will be washed out, dynamic range is reduced, and there will be heavy grain in the image.
-You may need to use ISO 1600 - 6400 when shooting indoors without using the Flash.
+You may need to use ISO 1600 - 6400 when shooting indoors without using the flash.
 Although your eyes may not notice it, it is actually quite dark inside most houses, even with the lights on.
 I use ISO 6400 when photographing the Milky Way, since the night sky does not give off much light.

 Here's how I actually utilize ISO on my camera.
 Let's say I'm photographing a bird.
 I have the camera in Manual Mode.
 My Shutter Speed is 1/60 sec, Aperture is f/5.6, and my ISO is at 100.
 My image is properly exposed.
 However, the photos keep coming out blurry.
 I need a faster Shutter Speed.
 I increase my Shutter Speed to 1/500 sec.
 Now my image is sharp, but very dark.
 I can't open up my Aperture, because my lens is already wide-open.
 Therefore, I have to increase my ISO to make the image brighter.
 I change the ISO to 800.
 Now my image is sharp and properly exposed!
 If you are on Aperture Priority or Shutter Priority Mode, increasing the ISO will automatically increase the Shutter Speed.